h-xuan/h-xuan.github.io/about_jp.md

 <p>If you've made it all the way down, I must say I'm very touched.
 Thank you for sharing the past few minutes of your time with me, and I'd love to hear from you too.</p>
 </details>
 <!--
 You can use HTML elements in Markdown, such as the comment element, and they won't be affected by a markdown parser.
-However, if you create an HTML element in your markdown file, you cannot use markdown syntax within that element's contents.
+However, if you create an HTML element in your markdown file, you cannot use markdown syntax within that element's contents.世界の美しさを見つけるブログの目的
 -->